iitis/QSWalk.jl/README.md

 ```
 ## Examples

 Examples can be found in [QSWalkTutorials](https://github.com/ZKSI/QSWalkTutorials) project.
-The project requires QSWalk, PyPlot and LightGraphs modules.
+The project requires QSWalk, PyPlot, TikzGraphs and LightGraphs modules.